stefan-jeitler/change-blog/ReadMe.md

 ### Version

-A version can have three different states
+A version is a unique string assigned to a product.
+There are three states that a version can have.

 * Not Released and Not Deleted
 * Released (read-only)
 * Deleted (read-only)

-The latter two make versions read-only.
+The last two make versions read-only.
-Version properties including its change log lines can be modified as long it hasn't been deleted or released.
+Version properties including the change log lines can be modified as long it hasn't been deleted or released.
 Deleted versions can still be fetched from the api.
-The appropriate endpoints provide a switch **IncludeDeleted** to get these versions.
+The appropriate endpoints provide a switch **IncludeDeleted** to include these versions in the response.

 ### Pending ChangeLogs

-_tbd_
+When developing software, you often don't know to which version your changes belong.
+In order to delay this decision, you can add pending change logs.

 ### ChangeLogs

 _tbd_

+### Overview

 ![Concept](./docs/assets/ChangeTrackerConcept.png)